 Stock Splits Don’t Make Stocks Cheaper

-The class A shares of Berkshire Hathaway trade at hundreds of thousands of dollars a piece.
+Berkshire Hathaway class A shares trade at hundreds of thousands of dollars.
+That is the price for each share.

-The shares of Apple trade at hundred and some dollars a piece.
+Apple shares trade at hundred and some dollars a piece.

-And the shares of Uber at twenty plus dollars.
+And the shares of Uber trade at a twenty plus dollars.

-So Uber stock is cheaper than Apple stock and Apple stock is cheaper than Berkshire Hathaway stock, right?
+So Uber stock is cheaper than Apple stock and Apple stock is cheaper than Berkshire Hathaway stock?

 Of course not.